rbawden/mt-bigscience/README.md

 # MT@BigScience

-Evaluation results for Machine Translation within the BigScience project
+Evaluation results for Machine Translation within the BigScience project.
+Evaluating is carried out using the BigScience fork of [https://github.com/bigscience-workshop/lm-evaluation-harness](lm-evaluation-harness) coupled with the eval-hackathon branch of [https://github.com/bigscience-workshop/promptsource/tree/eval-hackathon](PromptSource).

 ## Citation